openebs/website/website/src/blogs/openebs-ndm-goto-solution-for-managing-kubernetes-local-storage.md

 author_info: Software Engineer @ MayaData, working on Cloud Native Tech.
 tags: openebs
 date: 13-01-2021
+excerpt: Read about OpEBS NDM, the go-to solution for managing Kubernetes Local Storage.
 ---

 Ever since Local Volumes have become generally available (GA) in Kubernetes 1.14, the use of Local Volumes has skyrocketed.
 This can be attributed to the nature of cloud-native workloads distributed in nature and can sustain node failures.
 The bare metal underpinning Kubernetes clusters, both on-prem and cloud, can now be configured with local storage to manage stateful workloads.
 Kubernetes doesn’t treat storage like a native resource on par with CPU or Memory, making it a little difficult to make Kubernetes work out of the box to create effective node-attached storage.
 OpenEBS NDM helps alleviate this gap by discovering the different storage types attached to each worker node and then creating Kubernetes resources called block devices.